Skip to main content

 The credential may have been removed or corrupted.
 Re-enter it:

-• For API keys: /settings → re-enter key
+• For API keys: Open Settings and re-enter your key

 • For OAuth: Re-authenticate when prompted

 This usually means the file was copied from another machine.
-Run /logout and re-enter credentials on this machine.
+Delete the credentials file and re-enter credentials:

 Fix permissions: